- Places to Explore

 - Chinese Phrases

-Because it's on the Grand Canal, Yangzhou flourished in the Tang Dynasty.
+Due to its fortuitous position on the Grand Canal, Yangzhou has flourished since the Tang Dynasty.
 Drawing on thousands of years as a trade center for salt and silk, Yangzhou maintains a cosmopolitan feel.
-Indeed, some of the most interesting sites in Yangzhou demonstrate a blending of cultures: Japanese relations are evidenced in the monument to Jian Zhen, a monk who helped spread Buddhist teachings to Japan.
+Indeed, some of the most interesting sites demonstrate a blending of cultures: Japanese relations are evidenced in the monument to Jian Zhen, a monk who helped spread Buddhist teachings to Japan.
 European influence is seen in the Sino-Victorian gardens of He Yuan, and Persian contact is preserved in the tomb of Puddahidin, a 13th-century trader and descendant of Mohammed.

 Yangzhou at a Glance